HussienMisbah/CTF/HTB/cap.md

 now we have credits !
 =========================
+do it your self :)

-USER nathan
+USER XXXXXX

-PASS Buck3tH4TF0RM3!
+PASS XXXXXXXXXXXXXX

 [*]port 22 is open as we get from the nmap :)

-$ssh nathan@10.10.10.245
+$ssh XXXX@10.10.10.245

 ==================WE ARE IN=====================

-### now we can go ahead and read /home/nathan/user.txt
+### now we can go ahead and read /home/XXXX/user.txt

 PRIVILEGE ESCALATION
 ====================

 $sudo -l

-X no sudo for nathan :(
+X no sudo for XXXX :(

 some checks :
 -----------